National Art Pass FAQs

 If you are a UK taxpayer and you choose to Gift Aid your subscriptions and donations, for every pound given, we will receive an additional 25p at no extra cost to you.
 Also, if you pay higher rate tax you can claim extra relief on your donations, and if you claim higher Personal Allowances or tax credits, Gift Aid donations can sometimes increase your entitlement.

 In order for your gifts to qualify for Gift Aid, you must be a UK taxpayer and what you pay in income or capital gains tax must at least equal the total amount that all charities and Community Amateur Sport Clubs that you support with Gift Aid will claim for your donations in each tax year (6 April – 5 April).
-The charities will claim 25p for each £1 given, and 28p for each £1 that you gave prior to 5 April 2008.
+The charities will claim 25p for each £1 given.

 You pay UK income or capital gains tax if: